Background to the problem

-OBJECTION: We cannot point to any object or make a statement about anything that remains identical to itself even for an instant.
+OBJECTIONS: We cannot point to any object or make a statement about any created being that remains identical to itself even for an instant.
 For this “law” to be valid, we must be able to state a proposition about something which is immutable, but such objects DO NOT exist.
-The “law” of Identity Cannot be applied to any part of any experience by anyone living on this earth.
+The “law” of Identity cannot be applied to any part of any experience by anyone living on this earth.
 To consider anything other than God as Immutable would be to deny plain Biblical teaching, leading to innumerable serious errors.

 2. The law of Non-Contradiction.

 The law of non-contradiction states that a Proposition cannot be Both True and False at the same time and in the same respect.